-Learners will investigate both moral theories and contemporary ethical issues.
-Learners will undertake investigations of at least two moral theories and at least one contemporary ethical issue.
-Of the two moral theories investigated, one will be from the 'core' moral theories listed below.
-These investigations will include the application of the chosen theories to the chosen issue(s).
+Learners investigate both moral theories and contemporary ethical issues, undertaking investigations of at least two moral theories and at least one contemporary ethical issue.
+Of the two moral theories investigated, one should be from the 'core' moral theories listed below.
+These investigations include the application of the chosen theories to the chosen issue(s).